 Trauma nurses are usually well compensated for their jobs, quite reasonable given the nature of their job and the amount of effort the position demands.
 The common annual salary of trauma nurses is between $60,000 and $90,000, excluding the extra benefits and bonuses that the job may include.
 Working hours appear to be inflexible and unattractive; however, many trauma nurses express satisfaction with their work.

 Concerning career outlook, all registered nurses will increase at a faster rate as compared to other professions.
-In 2016, growth rate will rise up to 23%.
+In 2016, the growth rate will rise up to 23%.
 Because of such high demands, trauma nurses will constantly have job security.